Langwathby to Appleby – 0 miles!

 I’m staying in the Shepherds Arms in Langwathby and like many places they’ve outsourced their WiFi provider to some ‘free WiFi’ service that wants your email address or your Facebook account or some other data raping portal into your life.
 So I logged in with email@example.com and hoped they didn’t send a verification code!
 I think I’ve got away with it.
 The downside is that although the bandwidth isn’t too bad, the connection is very flaky and I find myself having to reconnect every hour or so.
-I did at least manage to watch City rip Everton a new one (3-1) and leave us needing to beat Utd next week for the EPL title, a dream finish, to rival our first title of the modern era where we left it to the point where Ferguson thought he’d won it, only for Aguerrrrrrooooo to snatch it away!
+I did at least manage to watch City rip Everton a new one (3-1) and leave us needing to beat United next week to win the Premier League title, a dream finish, to rival our first title of the modern era where we left it to the point where Ferguson thought he’d won it, only for Aguerrrrrrooooo to snatch it away!
 It’s a great time to be a City fan!

 The weather today seems to be the best so far, with the exception of the morning of Day 2, which was pretty much perfect.
 There’s no sign of wind in the trees and there’s blue sky showing through the clouds.
 The breakfast was superb, there’s no menu to choose from which is great, you just tell them what you want and within 10 minutes or so it arrived.
 I asked for the Full English with no tomatoes or mushrooms, you can see below what I was presented with!

 There’s no black pudding unfortunately, but the beans (that should not be there) are safely corralled in their own container.
 They were still there at the end of the meal too!